guettli/check-conditions/README.md

 Check if deletionTimestap is too old.

+`grep` all values in the cluster for a string.
+Or JSONPath on everything.

 Continously watch all resources for changes, monitor all changes.

 Write all changes to a storage, so that the changes can get analyzed.
 With